T3KScarecrow/Alagaesia-Wiki/Alagaesia/Cities/Ostholmian/Ashfell.md

 Ashfell clings to the **lower southeastern cliffs of [[The Vulgomage|Ostholme]]**, nestled at the base of **Mount Varram**, a dormant (though occasionally grumbling) volcano.
 The city is half-built into volcanic rock, its walls dark and streaked with iron and obsidian.
 Ashfell is prone to mild tremors and sulphur-scented winds, and at night the clouds glow faintly red from the deep thermal activity beneath the city.

 Its proximity to the coast gives it a strange beauty: **blackened stone on one side, ocean spray on the other**.
 Trade ships dock at ironclad piers, bringing foreign goods and even stranger ideas.
-The city has a reputation as a **haven for thinkers too unorthodox** for Caelora and too irreverent for [[The Vulgomage|Thalassara]].
+The city has a reputation as a **haven for thinkers too unorthodox** for [[The Vulgomage|Caelora]] and too irreverent for [[The Vulgomage|Thalassara]].
 It’s grimy, wealthy, curious—and **dangerously free**.

 ---

 ## **Brief History:**

-Originally built by dwarves as a **mining outpost**, Ashfell was abandoned after a series of tremors collapsed several deep mines.
-Human settlers later rediscovered it and, fascinated by the ore-rich terrain and geothermal power, re-established the city.
+Originally built by dwarves as a **mining outpost**, Ashfell was abandoned after a series of tremors collapsed several deep mines. [[The Humans|Human]] settlers later rediscovered it and, fascinated by the ore-rich terrain and geothermal power, re-established the city.
 Over centuries, Ashfell became a **magnet for exiles, immigrants, and foreign scholars**, due in part to its tolerances and lucrative mineral trade.

-The ruling merchant-nobility of Ostholme cares little for Ashfell's oddities—as long as it pays its taxes.
+The ruling merchant-nobility of [[The Vulgomage|Ostholme]] cares little for Ashfell's oddities—as long as it pays its taxes.
 Thus, the city’s **shadowy factions**, **obscure cults**, and **independent scholars** flourish behind closed doors and smoke-coloured windows.

 ---